dit/dit/docs/measures/binding_information.rst

 *******************

 The binding information :cite:`Abdallah2012`, or dual total correlation, is yet another generalization of the mutual information.
+It is the amount of information that is shared among the variables.
 It is defined as:

 .. math::